Skip to main content

 💡

-Pro tip: The Central Market is open Monday-Saturday until 3 PM.
-Most food tours run in the morning when the market is liveliest.
+Pro tip: The Central Market is open Monday-Saturday until about 3 PM.
+Morning tours catch it at its liveliest — go early for the full experience.

 2. Street Food Walking Tour (Best Value)